-This four-year Master of Speech and Language Science MSc Honours degree focuses on developing your leadership and research skills.
+This four-year Master of Speech and Language Science MSpeech Honours degree focuses on developing your leadership and research skills.
 This will enable you to consider the role of the speech and language therapist, including as a future leader of the profession.

 You will gain a thorough understanding of all areas necessary to undertake speech and language therapy practice, through case-based teaching – where you'll discuss real-life scenarios – and high levels of clinical work.